TypeNetwork/Bungee-Playground/TRADEMARKS.md

-Sample Font is a trademark of The Font Bureau, Inc.
+Bungee is a trademark of The Font Bureau, Inc.